Full Mouth Reconstruction

 What Is Full Mouth Reconstruction?

 Full mouth reconstruction is a comprehensive dental treatment plan aimed at rehabilitating the health, structure, function, and appearance of the teeth and gums.
-With a precise combination of general, restorative, and cosmetic dentistry procedures, our experienced cosmetic dentists are able to address oral disease, decay, damage, and missing teeth by performing multiple treatments during one appointment or using a multi-phased approach.
+With a precise combination of general, restorative, and cosmetic dentistry procedures, our experienced dentists are able to address oral disease, decay, damage, and missing teeth by performing multiple treatments during one appointment or using a multi-phased approach.
 Common concerns resolved with a full mouth reconstruction may include:

 - Cavities (minor to severe)